marklogic-community/data-hub-central-community/_pages/components/notifications/notifications.md

 permalink: /components/notifications/
 ---

-# Notifications and Curation for Smart Mastering
+# Notification Inbox and Mastering Validation

-1. Notifications Pane
+1. Notification Inbox
 	* An inbox alerting users which records have been identified as similar by Smart Mastering.
-2. Merge Curation and History Pane
+2. Mastering Validation
-	* Choose to merge or block the matches found from being merged for the similar records identified.
+	* Choose to merge or block the merge for matches found for the similar records identified.
-	* View which documents have been merged to create the mastered document.
+	* Merge history provides the historical view and paper trail of which documents have been merged to create the mastered document.

 ### Getting Started